ankit5107tamu/Fake-News-Detection/_posts/2025-05-01-fake-news-detection.md

 The flow diagram we used to combine sentiment and emotion analysis with LLaMA 3.1:.
 ![Fake News Pipeline](/Fake-News-Detection/assets/images/model_image.png)
 ### 1. EmoLLM for Affective Analysis

+ One of the models we incorporated in this project is EmoLLM (Emotion-aware Large Language Model).
+While not the centerpiece of our work, EmoLLM is a valuable tool that goes beyond standard text analysis by detecting both sentiment and specific emotions within a piece of text.
+This means it can pick up on whether an article is positive, negative, or neutral, identify underlying emotions like anger, joy, or fear and also extract emotional and sentimental score.
+Using EmoLLM in our project helped add another layer of understanding to the data, making it possible to analyze not just what is being said, but also the emotional undertones behind it.
+This is particularly useful in tasks like fake news detection, where emotional manipulation can play a significant role.

 - We input each news piece into **EmoLLM** (LLaMA2/OPT/BLOOM based)
 - EmoLLM outputs:
   - **Sentiment** (positive/negative/neutral)